In this tutorial, we deal with the handling of video cards, the configuring of video outputs, and using the internal video channels of the Composer.

 Furthermore, the Video Out module can be even more specific in the case when we use a multi-machine configuration.
 We can specify an individual machine and target one of its outputs with the module.
 Multi-machine situations are described in a separate tutorial.

 Let’s return to the Preview panels for a bit.
-Currently we can see two of them here, but there are a total of 9 of them in the system.
+Currently, we can see two of them here, but there are a total of 9 of them in the system.
 These can be shown at will using the Previews submenu of the View menu.
-Alternatively we can use the Alt + Numpad digit keyboard combinations.
+Alternatively, we can use the Alt + Numpad digit keyboard combinations.
 For e.g. let’s show the Preview 3 and 4 panels by pressing the Alt + Numpad 3 and 4 shortcuts.
 These, of course, can be placed anywhere in the docking system.
-For each of them we can select a channel that it displays.
-Let’s select our Channel 43 for Preview 3 and Channel 2 for Preview 4.
+For each of them, we can select a channel that it displays.
+Let’s select Channel 43 for Preview 3 and Channel 2 for Preview 4.

 Let me emphasize once more: Preview panels display the signals going to the Channels, that must not be confused with the signals going to the Outputs.
 The latter is a product of the Channel signals going through the Channel Matrix.

 Now let’s examine the case when two or more video cards are installed in the PC.
 How can we exploit the potentials of such a configuration?
 Our example PC here is equipped with two very different video cards: an old NVidia GTX 580 and a GTX 1080.
 We also have two monitors each connected to its own video cards.